Xbox version tested

 Review code provided

-Where to start, when I first saw this game it gave me images of That Dragon, Cancer and Eternal Sonata in the way that it was dealing with its subject matter of cancer and the things that you need to fight this horrible disease.
+Where to start with I,Hope, when I first saw this game it gave me images of That Dragon, Cancer and Eternal Sonata in the way that it was dealing with its subject matter of cancer and the things that you need to fight this horrible disease.

 This is made more poignant to me as my mother has fought cancer twice and has been in remission for a while so this feels like a very personal game to me.
 Your avatar is a little girl called Hope who has to save five islands from the attacking monster that is cancer and each of the islands gives you a new tool to fight cancer back.